Forecasting-for-Social-Good/Forecasting_Book_Club/README.md

 You can find the shcedule [here](https://docs.google.com/spreadsheets/d/1DeduLV2O_HeD5zI0bpe89cut-5g0Zn6wZWSuNq4iYA0/edit#gid=808381611)

-## Vide call platform
+## Video call platform

-We use [Zoom](https://zoom.us/) for video calls.
-You will recieve the link to join the meeting in the Slack channel.
+You will recieve a link to join the meeting in the Slack channel.

+Please check the `#0-announcements` in the [Slack channel](https://join.slack.com/t/fbc-cv37548/shared_invite/zt-gqof1n3p-Xs2p261Iqyjrhg85tYfHHA).

 ## Communication and Q/A